Jemoka/blag/content/posts/KBhdespot.md

 -   \\(o^{\*}\\): [weighted excess uncertainty]({{< relref "KBhhsvi.md#weighted-excess-uncertainty" >}})

 **If the [weighted excess uncertainty]({{< relref "KBhhsvi.md#weighted-excess-uncertainty" >}}) we got is non-zero, we repeat this tightening bounds process until it is zero.**

+## DESPOT Theoretic Guarantees {#despot-theoretic-guarantees}

+It is near-optimal as a policy.